craigfay/brain_forest/markdown/Algebra.md

 ## Operads
 Algebras are to operads as group representations are to groups.
 An operad can be seen as a set of operations, each one having a fixed finite number of inputs (arguments) and one output, which can be composed one with others.
 They form a category-theoretic analog of universal algebra.

+Operads originate in algebraic topology from the study of iterated loop spaces by J. Michael Boardman and Rainer M. Vogt, and J. Peter May.
+The word "operad" was created by May as a portmanteau of "operations" and "monad" (and also because his mother was an opera singer).